What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Experiments, Results, and Recommendations

 \subsubsection{Object Detector}

-\textbf{Study description.} The object detector takes an RGB or RGB-D image as input and outputs the semantic segmentation of the image.
+The object detector takes an RGB or RGB-D image as input and outputs the semantic segmentation of the image.
 It has a dominant impact on overall performance, as the semantic map depends on its output and it directly serves as input to the policy module.
 We summarize all the object detectors used in the prior works: \emph{Mask R-CNN with Default Checkpoint}: This variant uses the R50-FPN checkpoint from the Detectron2 model zoo~\cite{detectron2} without any domain-specific fine-tuning.

 \emph{Mask R-CNN with Gibson-Finetuned Checkpoint}: This checkpoint, originally introduced in PONI~\cite{PONI}, is fine-tuned on the Gibson dataset~\cite{gibson} to better adapt to the domain characteristics of indoor navigation environments. \emph{RedNet}: A network specifically designed for indoor RGB-D semantic segmentation.
 It is fine-tuned on 100K randomly sampled views from the MP3D~\cite{Matterport3D} dataset.
 This model was first utilized in Stubborn~\cite{stubborn}.
+Additionally, we evaluate two recent object detectors, \emph{YOLOv11} \cite{yolo11_ultralytics} and \emph{RF-DETR} \cite{rf-detr}, and further explore combining them with the foundation model \emph{SAM2} \cite{sam2} to obtain segmentation masks through an alternative approach.

 \textbf{Interpretation.} From Table~\ref{tab:ablation_policy_detector_map}, we observe that both the Corner Goal Policy and Frontier-Based Policy experiments exhibit similar trends.
-A fine-tuned object detector consistently leads to an obvious performance boost across all evaluation metrics.
+More advanced perception models generally yield better performance.
+And a fine-tuned object detector consistently leads to an obvious performance boost across all evaluation metrics.
 Specifically, for the Corner Goal Policy, using a fine-tuned Mask R-CNN model results in a 6.8\% increase in Success Rate, a 6.7\% improvement in Success weighted by Path Length, and a 0.247m reduction in Distance to Success.
 Similar improvement occurs when using our Dynamic metrics.
 Additionally, although RedNet is not trained on Gibson, fine-tuning on indoor scenes also helps reduce distribution errors.
-More detailed performance analysis can be found in Appendix~\ref{vis_obj_detector}.
+More detailed performance analysis can be found in the Supplementary Materials.

-\parbox{0.99\linewidth}{ \textbf{Recommendation. }Unsurprisingly, improving the object detector yields significant gains in overall navigation performance.
-For real-world use, it is crucial to choose a detector trained on data that closely reflects the domain of your test scenes.
-When such alignment is not available out-of-the-box, collecting representative data and fine-tuning an existing model can significantly improve both detection accuracy and overall navigation robustness. }